The Event

 The Morrill Fire is now the largest single wildfire in Nebraska history, surpassing the size of the state of Rhode Island.

 Movement.
-Driven by a cold front, the fire traveled 70 miles in under 12 hours, overrunning the Crescent Lake National Wildlife Refuge and threatening the north shore of Lake McConaughy.
+Driven by a cold front, the fire traveled 70 miles in under 12 hours, overrunning the Crescent Lake area and threatening the north shore of Lake McConaughy.
+The March 26th fires were driven by strong southwesterly winds.

 Major Impacts: